tdecker7/fyi-project-plan/PROJECTPLAN.md

 This API key will be used in the Header of any request, embedded as `X-API-KEY`.
 This will serve as authentication.

 ## Shortening API
-There will be a REST API with several methods.
-This API will ultimately shorten links and provide access to modify those as needed.
+There will be a REST API that will shorten links and provide access to modify those as needed.

 1. Unique links will be provided to each user.
 1. If a user attempts to generate links more than once for a given URL, provide the same link twice.